 Students in the Marketing specialization choose courses to prepare themselves for careers ranging from market research, product management, advertising, public relations, sales and account management, to retailing, e-business, distribution management, strategic marketing planning, and entrepreneurial marketing.

 Marketing Communications track courses

-The graduate i4 course (intensive, international, in-market, immersion) gives MBA students the opportunity to internationalize their degree by learning about and becoming experts in one particular region of the world.
+The graduate GAP program gives MBA students the opportunity to internationalize their degree by learning about and becoming experts in one particular region of the world.
 Each course focuses on a different region of the world and consist of coursework, action learning projects, and an in-country experience and are designed to enhance a student's understanding of doing business in the region.